KarimAlMaghribi/Regress/docs/DATA_FLOW.md

 - **file** (`File`): selected PDF uploaded from the browser.

 The file is sent to the `pdf-ingest` service at `/upload`.
 It stores the bytes and publishes a `pdf-merged` event.
-The other services react on this event:

-1. `text-extraction` retrieves the PDF, performs OCR and publishes a `text-extracted` message.
+The `text-extraction` service reacts on this event, performs OCR and stores the text in the database.

-2. `pipeline-runner` consumes that message, executes the pipeline and writes to the `analysis_history` table before emitting `pipeline-result`.
+A pipeline run is triggered via the pipeline API.
+It emits a `pipeline-run` event which the `pipeline-runner` consumes.
+The runner loads the stored text, executes the pipeline and writes to the `analysis_history` table before emitting `pipeline-result`.

 The `classifications` table contains: